ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/03-heapsort.md

 ::: TODO
 - Prio 1: don't talk about BSTs here - they are not introduced yet
 - Prio 2: two stages:
-    1. not in-place heapsort (using a general prio.queue)
+    1. not in-place Heapsort (using a general prio.queue)
-    2. in-place heapsort (using a heap)
+    2. in-place Heapsort (using a heap)
 - Prio 2: properties (stability, in-place)
 :::